-The higher layer (above the basement and middle layers) of Konark Sun Temple contains a number of bigger sculptures, mostly erotic.
-In some carvings, the obscentity is to such a great extent that Vatsayana, the famous author on sex-psychology, even did not mention about similar poses in his books.
-Not with standing the vulgarity presented in the erotic scenes, the sculpture reveal the through knowledge of human anatomy that the artists had.
+The higher layer (above the basement and middle layers) of Konark Sun Temple contains a number of bigger sculptures, mostly sensual.
+In some carvings, the obscentity is to such a great extent that Vatsayana even did not mention about similar poses in his books.
+Not with standing the vulgarity presented in the sensual scenes, the sculpture reveal the through knowledge of human anatomy that the artists had.
 In one scene a man is lifting a woman with both his hands and the woman clings to his neck.
 In this case the sculptors have wonderfully shown the expansion and contraction of the muscles, as a result of his lifting the woman.
 It is a proof of their technical experiences of centuries.

 The preponderance of the vivid sensual scenes scattered in profussion may offend our prudish and sophisticated minds.
-But they seem to indicate the existence of an uninhibited people to whom sex was not a taboo.
 It is not certainly their faults if what was natural to them, appears vulgar to us now.
 The morals of the people undergo various mutations in different periods of history.
 Some people say that these sensual figures were carred out their for the purpose of saving the temple by diverting the electrical flow from the eyes of the people or may be just a test for him, as to whether he has really come here to see the deity.

 There is another altogether different interpretation of the matter.
 For the average man, the attainment of moksha (Success) can come after the fullfilment of all earthly desires, Dharma (religion), Artha (Wealth), Kama (desire) and not through repression.
 The figure of an ascetic in act of cotius seem to confirm the above interpretation.
 Whatever their object might be, love scenes in various poses, embracing hugging, kissing and in the act of cotious are indeed a feast to the visitors eye.